-If you’re reading this, I’m guessing you’re interested in couch surfing, but just need a little reassurance that everything will be OK.
+If you’re reading this, I’m guessing you’re interested in safe couchsurfing.
+You may need a little reassurance that everything will be OK.
 So, here it is: everything will be OK.
 Especially if you follow these tips on how to practice safe couchsurfing.

 1. Give as much detail as possible in your profile